timo-reymann/intellij-mjml-support/README.md

 - The preview editor support is adapted from the official markdown plugin
 - Preview uses bundled node_modules for mjml rendering currently, support for custom rendering is currently in development

+For [architecture decision records](https://adr.github.io/) please take a look at [docs/adr](./docs/adr), this will give you an idea why implementations are as they are.